dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <span class='purple'>Look at the progress from introducing GANs to the world in 2014 to worrying about dangerous impact on society caused by GAN in 2017, this speaks more than I can make you understand.
 And this is the story of GANs.</span>

 In next post, we will do <span class='yellow'>something different</span>.
 We will attempt to dissect any one or two papers.
 Any suggestions?
-So, let's call our next adventure <span class='purple'>Fun of paper dissection.</span> And further build a text recognizer application and deploy it for fun.
-A lot to come, a lot of fun!
+So, let's call our next adventure <span class='purple'>Fun of paper dissection.</span> And further <span class='purple'>build a text recognizer application and deploy it for fun.
+A lot to come, a lot of fun!</span>

 <span class='orange'>Happy Learning!</span>